utility-library/leap/README.md

 ### New
 The new operator lets create an instance of an object.
-Is actually converted during the preprocessing process with an empty string, so it is simply eliminated.
+Is actually converted during the preprocessing process with empty,so it is simply eliminated.
 Its use is simply to make it clear in the code when you are instantiating an object or calling a function

 Syntax: